從 3daysofdesign 與哥本哈根的日常街廓,尋找設計的本質

 -

-This Nordic design extravaganza began humbly in 2013 inside an old warehouse in Nordhavn.
-The founding brands—Montana, Erik Jørgensen, Anker & Co, and Kvadrat—had a straightforward vision: they believed the city desperately needed a dedicated platform where design could truly be seen and celebrated.
-Defying the traditional boundaries of exhibition halls, 3daysofdesign operates without a central venue.
-Instead, organizers invite major design brands to throw open the doors to their headquarters and showrooms, or even take over historic ruins and private residences, transforming the entirety of Copenhagen into one vast, immersive stage.
+On the global design calendar, Copenhagen's annual June festival, 3daysofdesign, is a singular presence.
+This Nordic design event began in 2013 inside an old warehouse in Nordhavn.
+The four founding brands, Montana, Erik Jørgensen, Anker & Co, and Kvadrat, had a straightforward idea: the city needed a proper occasion for design to be seen.
+Breaking from the convention of exhibition halls, 3daysofdesign has no central venue.
+Instead, major design brands open up their headquarters and showrooms, or take over historic ruins and private residences, turning the whole of Copenhagen into one expansive stage.

 © Stefania Zanetti